How to Bake a Whole Chicken

 Thank you, Lori

-What a cute email – you gave me a good laugh, but not because I think you're odd, instead because I used to be the same way!
+What a cute email – you gave me a good laugh, not because I think you're odd, instead because I used to be the same way!
 Now that I've learned how to bake a whole chicken, it's seems super easy, and you'll feel that way soon too. 🙂

 Here's how to bake a whole chicken: